Homotopy morphisms between convolution homotopy Lie algebras: Introduction

 If $V,W$ are two chain complexes, we denote by $\hom(V,W)$ the chain complex of linear maps from $V$ to $W$.
 A linear map $f$ has degree $n$ if it sends elements of degree $k$ in $V$ to elements of degree $k+n$ in $W$.
 The differential of $\hom(V,W)$ is given by

 We also denote by $V^\vee\coloneqq\hom(V,\k)$ the dual chain complex of $V$, where $\k$ is seen as a chain complex concentrated in degree $0$.

 A chain complex is \emph{of finite type} if it is finite dimensional in each degree and if the set of degrees where it is non-zero is bounded either above or below.
 An algebra (of any type) is \emph{of finite type} if the underlying chain complex is.
 This notion is useful when dualizing algebras.
-For example, the linear dual of a commutative algebra of finite type is a conilpotent coalgebra, while this is not true if we drop the finite type assumption.
+For example, the linear dual of a commutative algebra of finite type is a cocommutative coalgebra, while this is not true if we drop the finite type assumption.
+If moreover the algebra is concentrated in strictly positive or strictly negative degree, then its dual is conilpotent.

 Throughout the whole article, all coalgebras and cooperads are implicitly supposed to be conilpotent, see \cite[Sect.
 5.8.4]{lodayvallette}, and all operads and cooperads are assumed to be \emph{reduced}, i.e. $0$ in arity $0$ and $\k\id$ in arity $1$.